 While this may not initially seem like an emergency, you should assess the situation.
-One clogged drain may not need the services of an emergency plumber, but if several of your drains are clogging at the same time, it may signal a greater problem brewing such as a sewer backup.
+One clogged drain may just require drain cleaning from a licensed plumber, and not the services of an emergency plumber, but if several of your drains are clogging at the same time, it may signal a greater problem brewing such as a sewer backup.

 In this case, an emergency call to a plumber is important to prevent a more catastrophic situation.
 With a clogged toilet, it’s best to call an emergency plumber anyways since the water is not sanitary.
 The bacteria and viruses in a toilet are a health hazard and the problem should be managed by a professional.
 If you have another toilet in the house you can use in the meantime, however, this may be an emergency that can wait for regular business hours.
 If not, call us.

 On the surface it may not seem like a serious issue, but discolored water should not be used for cooking or drinking.
 It could be contaminated by a sewer line, a broken pipe, or the pipes themselves may be corroding.

 There are some workarounds to this situation so you don’t need to call a plumber in the middle of the night.
 Have bottled water on hand to use for culinary use, but you should still be able to shower and use the bathroom facilities.

 You might not be able to see the water or the flood, but if your water bill suddenly peaked with no explanation, it’s best to call us right away.
 That’s a signal that you have flooding going on somewhere and it could be causing extensive damage.
 We can help diagnose and mitigate this situation.